davidstyers/vegas/docs/market_hours.md

-# Market Hours Handling in Vegas
+# Calendar-based Market Hours in Vegas

-Vegas provides tools to handle both regular and extended market hours during backtesting.
-This documentation explains how to use these features.
+Vegas uses a unified calendar system to regulate market days and sessions (including holidays).
+This documentation explains how to use calendars to filter market data during backtesting.

 ## Why Market Hours Matter